eholk/harlan/README.md

 Assuming the Harlan compiler is successful, the compiler will dump C++ code to the terminal.
 This can be saved in a file or piped directly into a C++ compiler to produce a running executable.

+If Latex is installed, you can build the Harlan User's Guide as follows.

+    make docs